Vahieltje/PowerpointFunctionPlotter/README.md

 # How to install
 This assumes you have Python installed, with numpy and matplotlib.
 If you don't, see the section "how to setup python".
 1. Download the generate_plot.py file, and put it in a directory and remember.
 For example ```C:\Users\YOURUSER\AppData\Roaming\Microsoft\Addins\generate_plot.py```.
 2. Download the functionplotter.ppam file.
-You can leave this in your downloads folder.
+Place it in the same folder as the generate_plot.py file.
 3. Find the .ppam file, and right click > properties > General tab, at the bottom: make sure the "Unblock" checkmark is set to True.
 4. Open PowerPoint.
 Go to File > Options (at the bottom of the page) > Add-ins > Manage (bottom again) > change to Powerpoint Add-ins > Go...
 5. Click Add-new.
 Navigate to the .ppam file, click it and open.
 The extension is now installed.
 Now we have to show it where to find python and the generate plot file.